-Student Code of Conduct: The Big 4
+Student Code of Conduct: The Big 4 and School Handbook

 Students at Butterfield Canyon Elementary are very well behaved and seek to behave in ways that demonstrate that they value Respect, Optimistic, Accepting and Responsible (The BIG 4).